Kuwaiti nationality law: Citizenship revocation

 Citizenship revocation is a contentious human rights issue in Kuwait.
 According to Carnegie Endowment, Kuwait has weaponized citizenship revocation as a tool for political control.
 The government has the authority to revoke Kuwaiti citizenship without a criminal conviction and Kuwait's courts are not allowed to handle appeals.
 The lack of judicial oversight means that citizenship revocation occurs without a court ruling.

 Since March 2024, Kuwait has been revoking the citizenship of many citizens (by decree).
+On 15 March a hotline was created for people to report on those they thought were "forgers" or "dual nationals".
+Revocations began increasing in number in October 2024.
 In early December 2024, the Emir issued a decree to revoke the Kuwaiti citizenship of several high-profile individuals: Nawal Al-Kuwaitia, Noha Nabil, and Dawood Hussein including his children who were automatically granted Kuwaiti citizenship through paternal affiliation.
+A law change in December 2024 allowed for citizenship revocation following DNA tests.

 By March 2025, Kuwait revoked the citizenship of 42,000 people in just six months.
+Revocation announcements were made weekly.
+Revocations paused in February 2026, following the start of the 2026 Iran war, but resumed after a ceasefire was declared in April with 2,000 revocations.
+By 15 April 2026, the official number was 71,059, a number which did not include wives and descendants of those individuals who would also lose citizenship through these actions.
+Estimates of people affected reach as high as 20% of all citizens.
+Groups that have been heavily impacted include women who married Kuwaiti men and obtained Kuwaiti citizenship, those awarded citizenship due to "exceptional service to the nation", and children of Kuwaiti women and non-Kuwaiti fathers.

 The lack of transparency and recourse in the citizenship revocation policy is a violation of international law.
 The majority of revoked citizenships were legally granted to the wives of Kuwaiti men under Article 8 of the nationality law.
 Their citizenships are being retroactively revoked after Article 8 was recently repealed by decree, violating international law which prohibits the retroactive application of nationality law.
 Many individuals with revoked citizenship are taken to the "Central Agency for Illegal Residents," which handles stateless individuals in Kuwait, further deepening the country's stateless population.

 Kuwait’s citizenship revocation policy contradicts international treaties such as the Universal Declaration of Human Rights, which states that "everyone has the right to a nationality" and "no one shall be arbitrarily deprived of his nationality."
 Human rights organizations have raised concerns over the potential for statelessness, lack of due process in citizenship revocations, and the discriminatory impact on vulnerable groups, including women, elderly people, and children.
 For example, the citizenship revocation policy impacts many children, further deepening the number of stateless children in the country.

 Neveen Ma'arafi (نيفين معرفي) defended the citizenship revocation policy, claiming that it is being carried out to tackle corruption.
 Many activists disputed her claims.